Donaim/miseq-workflow-pres/slides.md

 Three nodes: "sample", "DNA sequence", and "millions of reads" inbetween them.
 -->

-### A critical intermediate state

-Choosing NGS creates a new intermediate goal: **millions of short reads in FASTQ format**
+Choosing NGS creates a new intermediate goal: **millions of short reads**, also known as FASTQ file.

 **What is this state?**

 - Raw output from the MiSeq sequencer
 - Each read: ~250 nucleotides + quality scores
-- Millions of reads per sample, covering random positions across the genome
+- Millions of reads per sample, normally at random positions across the genome
-- Stored in FASTQ format (text-based, structured)

 **Why does this matter?**